-There are two specific articles of importance within the Bulgarian Sign Language Act, which make provisions regarding the participation of the deaf community.
-The first is in the articles related to education in which special schools can and should interact with organizations that legally represent the deaf and deafblind community.
-It is a good way for deaf and deafblind students to interact with linguistic models
+There are two specific articles of importance within the Bulgarian Sign Language Act which make provisions regarding the partitioning of the deaf community.
+The first is found in the articles related to education in which special schools can and should interact with the legally organised deaf and deafblind community.
+This highlights the importance they give to deaf and deafblind students having closeness and interaction with linguistic models.

-The second is a specific provision that orders the establishment of a Bulgarian Sign Language Council, and it specifies having seven deaf and/or deafblind members out of a total of 13 members, which guarantees that the deaf community has active participation in the linguistic policies on sign language in Bulgaria.
+The second is a specific provision that orders the establishment of a Bulgarian Sign Language Council and in which it specifies to have five deaf and/or deafblind members out of a total of 14 members.

+This would make it possible to guarantee that the deaf community has an active participation in the linguistic policies on sign language in Bulgaria.

 Article 10.
-(3) When carrying out the activities under para.
-1 institutions may interact with organizations of deaf and the deaf-blind registered under the Law on Non-Profit Legal Entities as non-profit legal entities to carry out activities for the public benefit.
+(3) In carrying out the activities, the institutions may interact with organisations of and for the hearing impaired and of the deafblind persons, registered by the order of the Law for the non-profit legal entities as legal entities for public benefit activity.

-Article.
-26. (1) A Bulgarian Sign Language Council is established under the Minister of Education and Science.
+Article 27.
+(1) A Council for Bulgarian Sign Language shall be established at the Minister of Education and Science.

-(2) The Council under para.
-1 is an advisory body that assists the Minister of Education and Science in carrying out activities related to developing the Bulgarian sign language.
+(2) The Council is an advisory body that assists the Minister of Education and Science in the implementation of the activities related to the development of the Bulgarian sign language.

-(3) The Council consists of 13 members and includes:

-1. one representative of the Ministry of Education and Science and one representative of the Ministry of Labor and Social Policy;

-2. two habilitated educators from the academic community - a linguist and a special pedagogue;

-3. one representative of the Bulgarian Academy of Sciences;

-4. seven representatives of the deaf and deaf-blind community;

-5. a Bulgarian sign language interpreter.
+(3) The Council shall consist of 14 members and shall include: 1. two representatives of the Ministry of Education and Science and one representative of the Ministry of Labor and Social Policy; 2. two habilitated lecturers from the academic community - linguist and special pedagogue; 3. one representative of the Bulgarian Academy of Sciences; 4. five representatives of the community of deaf people and of deafblind people; 5. one representative of a special school for students with sensory disabilities - hearing impairment; 6. two translators in Bulgarian sign language.